 If you’re on your IVF journey, you might have heard of preimplantation genetic testing, or PGT.

 The concept might scare you, or maybe you don’t have enough information to consider it as an option.
-You may be aware of what the test does, but how do you decide whether PGT is right for you?
+Although you may be aware of what the test does, how do you decide whether PGT is particularly right for you?

 This article lays out the basic decision factors, so you can make an informed choice about whether to include PGT in your IVF journey.